Loya SR-22 Insurance

 Any time your policy cancels or the state receives an SR-26 (cancellation notice), it can trigger a license suspension and often restarts the SR-22 clock.
 That’s why it’s crucial to budget for your insurance bill before anything else.
 During this period, paying your premium is essentially part of the penalty for the violation that caused the SR-22 requirement in the first place.

 Even though SR-22 drivers pay more, there are still ways to keep costs under control.
 Many drivers in this category choose state-minimum liability limits to get legal at the lowest price possible.
-They drive older, paid-off vehicles that don’t require full coverage, and they try to avoid unnecessary coverage during the high-risk period.
+They drive older, paid-off vehicles that don’t require full coverage and avoid unnecessary add-ons during the high-risk period.

 Beyond coverage decisions, your best tools for lowering costs over time are: